rnwolf/azure-func-python-layout/README.md

 You should be able copy the repo, rename it, create a Python virtualenv in the root directory, update pip & install pip-tools, activate venv and then be ready to proceed on your own.

+Initialise the pre-commit githook with ```pre-commit install```.
+The pre-commit will use black to auto-format python files, remove trailing whitespace and check that you use case insensitive file names.

 There is a github workflow that will run some quality checks,

 - 100% test coverage,
 - black formatting,
 - packages checked for security safety
 - mypy type checking

 and then deploy to Azure.

+To check your test coverage with ```python -m pytest --cov --cov-config=.coveragerc __app__```.
+Or ```coverage run -m pytest --cov __app__/```

-You will need you to create/download a "publish profile" which must be added as Github repo secret in order for the workflow to deploy to Azure.
+For the github workflow to work you will need you to create/download a "publish profile" which must be added as Github repo secret in order for the workflow to deploy to Azure.

 ## Helper utilities